openml/server-api/docs/index.md

-# OpenML Server API Documentation
+# OpenML Server API Software Documentation

 This is the Python-based OpenML REST API server.
 It's a rewrite of our [old backend](http://github.com/openml/openml) built with a